-Everyone wants to live and work in a safe and functional environment as that is one of the main factors that impacts our quality of life.
+Everyone wants to live and work in a safe and functional environment as that is one of the main factors that impact our quality of life.

 As a property owner, you might be wondering which actions you need to take to ensure that your property fulfills those expectations.
 To find the answer, you should first familiarize yourself with insides and outs of property maintenance.